etxahun/ovencam_mjpg_streamer/README.md

 * **MJPG-Streamer server port:** 8081
 * The project is intended to be installed inside "/home/pi" path.

-The following tweaks are needed in order to make it work:
-1. If you want or have to customize the path of the project, the following files must be edited:
+If you want or have to customize the path of the project, the following files must be edited:

 * **server.js**
 ``` javascript